GovTechSG/docker-workshop-2023/exercises/33-TwoTierApp.md

 Redis is a key-value NoSQL Database.
 The redis container is available from dockerhub under the name `redis`.
 By default, the redis container listens at port 6379, and does not require any username and password.

 ### The Redis App
 The Redis App assumes that a Redis Server is already available at `127.0.0.1:6379` without any credentials required.
 If an environment variable `REDIS_HOST` is available, it will use it in place of 127.0.0.1.
-If an environment variable `6379` is available, it will use it in place of 6379.
+If an environment variable `REDIS_PORT` is available, it will use it in place of 6379.

 You can insert environment variables into a container using the `-e` flag.
 I.e. `docker run -e VAR1=VAL1 -e VAR2=VAL2 ubuntu`